-Yes and no. Cotton slippers can be washed on cold or warm, never hot, water (to avoid shrinking), on a gentle cycle (to maintain shape) in a laundry bag protecting it from friction.
+Yes and no. Cotton slippers can be washed in your machine with cold or warm water.
+Use a laundry bag to protect your slippers against friction.
 A safer way to go, though, is probably hand washing them in soapy water, scrubbing them together to get the dirt off, and letting them soak for about 10 minutes before wringing out the excess water.
 Suede and leather slippers should be gently spot-cleaned with a damp cloth.

-Cotton slippers that can be washed in the washing machine can go in the dryer at low heat but if you want to take extra precaution, air drying out of direct sunlight or other heat sources is probably best.
-Sure, this method takes a while but some things are just worth the wait.
+Cotton slippers that can be washed in the washing machine can go in the dryer at low heat but if you want to take extra precaution, air-drying out of direct sunlight or other heat sources is probably best.
+Sure, this method takes a while, but some things are just worth the wait.

 Give your slippers a fighting chance and wash them every few months to cut down on the grime and odor that inevitably makes you kick your beloved slippers under the bed every time you have company.
 Aside from washing your slippers on the regular, cut down on that fragrant foot aroma by giving your feet time to “breathe” after you take your shoes off.

 All slippers stretch out over time, and the more you wear them, the more worn that cozy lining and cushy EVA foam footbed gets.
 Treat yourself to new slippers at least once a year, or more often if you tend to wear them both inside and outside the house.
 It’s a good idea to have heavier slippers with shearling or fleece for colder months and lighter slippers for warm months.
-Put your favorite slippers on your Christmas list every year and then act surprised (and grateful) when you open a fresh pair of slippers (and maybe a cushy new monogrammed robe) Christmas morning.
+Put your favorite slippers on your Christmas list every year and then act surprised (and grateful) when you open a fresh pair of slippers (and maybe some winter socks, too) on Christmas morning.